oemof/oemof-solph/doc/about_oemof.rst

    :alt: alternate text
    :align: center

-Besides other applications the apps "renpass-gis" and "reegis" are currently developed within the framework. "renpass-gis" enables the simulation of a future European energy system with a high spatial and temporal resolution.
+Besides other applications the apps "renpass-gis" and "reegis" are currently developed based on the framework.
+"renpass-gis" enables the simulation of a future European energy system with a high spatial and temporal resolution.
 Different expansion pathways of conventional power plants, renewable energies and net infrastructure can be considered.
 The app "reegis" provides a simulation of a regional heat and power supply system.
 These two examples show that the modular approach of the framework allows applications with very different objectives.

 Underlying oemof concept
 ==============================